1. Home

 If you have a good set of standard properties in another project or in a library model, you can easily import these into your own model.

-This can be done via the import property block button () at the top of the page (see image below).
+This can be done via the import property block button () in the settings tree next to an object.

 When doing the import, the software checks whether there are properties in the source model and the target model that have the same name.